emuell/afseq/docs/src/quickstart.md

 Tidal Cycles mini-notation also supports Euclidean patterns with the `(n,k)` notation, where `n` is the number of notes and `k` is the number of steps.

-See [Cycles Guide](./guide/cycles.md) for more example and info about Tidal Cycles in afseq.
+See [Cycles Guide](./guide/cycles.md) for more example and info about Tidal Cycles in pattrns.

 ## Dynamic Pulses & Events